openwallet-foundation-labs/vc-api/apps/nestjs-wallet/docs/issuance-tutorial.md

 ### Continue workflow and obtain the verifiable credential

 To obtain the VC, continue the workflow using the DIDAuth presentation.
-To do this, open the `Elia Issuer Controller continue Workflow` request in the `elia-workflow` folder.
+To do this, open the `Elia Issuer Controller continue Workflow` request in the `elia-exchange` folder.
 In the request params, use the `flowid` from the `serviceEndpoint` in the VP Request.
 In the request body, copy the VP that was obtained from the previous step.